jackmachiela/Palanduino/README.md

 This project creates a small IoT device that displays data off an internet service.
 The rotary encoder allows you to "dial" in to any number of channels; Youtube followers, Facebook Likes, current weather, whatever.

+Channel 3 and 4 currently show a dummy millis() counter.
-Channel 1 is basic time/date displays
+ - Channel 1 is basic time/date displays, adjusted for local timezones & daylight savings etc,
-Channel 2 shows the current Covid-19 data for my country (New Zealand), Channel 3 and 4 currently show a dummy millis() counter.
+ - Channel 2 shows the current Covid-19 data for my country (New Zealand),
+ - Channel 3 and 4 currently show a dummy millis() counter.

 The hardward I'm using, a cheap Chinese NodeMCU Arduino ESP8266 unit, has lots of potential feature I want to implement here.